Hendricks Head Lighthouse

 Lady Ghost of the Dusk

-The second incident involves an affluent woman stranger.
-In the early 1900's, keeper Charles Knight, while heading to the Post Office, noticed a dignified woman walking in the opposite direction.
-In a small town where everyone knows one another, he found this quite odd for a stranger to be walking alone in the dark.
-The postmaster also had seen the woman.
-The next day her body, weighted down with a flatiron, was found washed ashore at Hendricks Head.
+In a small town where everyone knows one another, they found this quite odd for a stranger to be walking alone in the dark.
+The keeper went back over the road to the lighthouse and found no one walking that evening.
+The next day a search party was sent out to make sure the woman was fine, but instead, they found her body, days later, weighted down with a flatiron, washed ashore at Hendricks Head.

-No one ever found out who she was, but she was given a decent burial in Southport.
+On investigation, her name was found to be Louise Meade from the hotel she stayed at, but no one came for her.
+Instead, she was given a decent burial in Southport.
 Some people have claimed to have seen her ghostly figure in the winter months walking the deserted beach where she had believably committed suicide.
 She is known as the "Lady Ghost of the Dusk" as she has been spotted as the sun sets.

 Note: For more explicit details on the stories of the miracle baby rescue and the lady ghost mentioned above, select the appropriate links at the top of the page to be directed to my section of lighthouse stories.